Thousands across U.S. join 'Keep Families Together' march to protest family separation

 Breaking News Emails

-Hundreds of marches will take place across the United States on Saturday as thousands of people demand the Trump administration reunite families separated at the U.S.-Mexico border.
+Hundreds of marches took place across the United States on Saturday as thousands of people demanded the Trump administration reunite families separated at the U.S.-Mexico border.

-More than 600 marches are planned, according to The Associated Press, from liberal, immigrant-friendly cities like New York City and Los Angeles to more conservative regions like Appalachia and Wyoming.
-American expats even gathered across from the U.S. consulate in Munich, Germany.

 The protests, marching under the banner "Families Belong Together," are hoping to push the Trump administration to reunite thousands of immigrant children separated from their families after crossing into the United States.